Art

 ANTWERP — The Jewish Diaspora and the diamond trade are not synonymous.
 Their stories don’t merely intertwine either.
 Together they have given rise to two cultural and literary archetypes, the Wandering Jew and the Court Jew.

 ANTWERP — The Rubenshuis is not a long walk from the Station Antwerpen-Centraal (the Gare Anvers Centrale, if you like).
 Antwerp’s central train station rises above a wide promenade that can get you there.
-This marvelously sculpted stone terminal is defined by its gilded domes and clock that keeps accurate time.
+This marvelously sculpted stone terminal is defined by its gilded domes and clock that keeps a

 Davide Quagliola (aka Quayola) an Italian digital artist, loves art.
 He loves his Roman heritage, brimming with Renaissance and Baroque innuendos.
 And he loves classical images, and the beauty of the algorithm.